Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/signal.md

 We denote the ligand molecule by *L*, the receptor molecule by *T*, and the bound complex as *LT*.
 The reversible reaction representing complex binding and dissociation is *L* + *T* ←→ *LT* and consists of two reactions.
 The **forward reaction** is *L* + *T* → *LT*, which occurs at a rate depending on some rate constant *k*<sub>bind</sub>, and the **reverse reaction** is *LT* → *L* + *T*, which occurs at a rate depending on some rate constant *k*<sub>dissociate</sub>.

 If we start with a free floating supply of *L* and *T* molecules, then *LT* complexes will initially be formed quickly at the expense of the free-floating *L* and *T* molecules.
 The reverse reaction will not occur because of the lack of *LT* complexes.
-However, as the concentration of *LT* grows and the concentrations of  *L* and *T* decrease, the rate of increase in *LT* will slow.
+However, as the concentration of *LT* grows and the concentrations of  *L* and *T* decrease, the rate of increase in the concentration of *LT* will slow.
 Eventually, the number of *LT* complexes being formed by the forward reaction will balance the number of *LT* complexes being split apart by the reverse reaction.
 At this point, the concentration of all particles reaches equilibrium.

 ## Calculation of equilibrium in a reversible ligand-receptor reaction